inatic/freecad-truss/README.md

      adaptiveResults = None
 ```

-## OPERATION EXECUTION
+## 2D ADAPTIVE PATH

+From geometry and parameters fed to `area.Adaptive2d`, the operation will create a 2D adaptive toolpath, which like its input geometry consists in a list of [x,y] coordinates.
+The operation also provides an entry point for the helix that enters the material, and a startpoint for the adaptive toolpath.
 While the `area.Adaptive2d` is executing it returns paths to a progress function while these are being calculated, this so a user can follow progress on screen.
 The progress function also provides the possibility to stop execution by setting `True` as its return value.
 Drawing on screen should only be done when the FreeCAD Gui is up, and the responsiblity for progress being drawn on screen probably passed to the the `PathAdaptiveGui` script.
 For now the progress function is defined on the `PathAdaptive` object and simply returns `False`.

 ``` PathAdaptive.py
 def progressFn(self, tpaths):